Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 Prevention

-• timely and correct treatment of diseases of the bronchi and lungs, especially those accompanied by acute or chronic insufficiency of respiratory function;
+• timely and correct treatment of diseases of the bronchi and lungs, especially those accompanied by acute or chronic failure of respiratory function;

-• regular and prolonged exposure to the open air;
+• regular and prolonged stay in the open air;

-• compliance with the rules for working with professional breathing apparatus used by miners, firefighters, divers, pilots, astronauts;
+• compliance with the rules for working with professional breathing apparatus, which are used by miners, firefighters, divers, pilots, and astronauts;

 • active and regular ventilation of home and office premises (especially with installed plastic windows that do not have valves);

-• provision of supply ventilation and exhaust in working, workshop premises (exchange with the external atmosphere is calculated at a rate of 30 m 3 per hour per person), providing a comfortable concentration of carbon dioxide in the air for people (no more than 450–500 ppm);
+• provision of supply ventilation and exhaust in working and workshop premises (exchange with the external atmosphere is calculated at a rate of 30 m 3 per hour per person), ensuring a comfortable concentration of carbon dioxide in the air for people (no more than 450–500 ppm);

-• provision of airtight rooms with CO 2 absorbers;
+• provision of sealed premises with CO 2 absorber devices;

-• checking, troubleshooting equipment for anesthesia, artificial pulmonary ventilation;
+• checking and troubleshooting equipment for anesthesia and artificial pulmonary ventilation;

-Both short-term carbon dioxide intoxication and its long-term effect on the body can have an extremely negative effect on a person.
-Early detection of symptoms in acute carbon dioxide poisoning and monitoring of manifestations in hypercapnia caused by internal diseases can prevent many serious conditions.
-Immediate treatment can prevent the death of the patient even in the case of prolonged acidotic coma (hours, days), which develops with carbon dioxide poisoning.
+Both short-term carbon dioxide intoxication and its long-term effects on the body can have an extremely negative effect on a person.
+Early recognition of symptoms in acute carbon dioxide poisoning and monitoring for manifestations in hypercapnia caused by internal diseases can prevent many serious conditions.
+Immediate treatment can prevent the death of the patient even in the case of prolonged acidotic coma (hours, days) that develops with carbon dioxide poisoning.
 Medical statistics confirm cases of a successful outcome with severe respiratory acidosis, when the carbon dioxide tension in the blood reached 160–200 mm Hg.
-Art., which occurred during anesthesia of the patient.
+Art., what happened during the patient’s anesthesia.

 Etiology

-In hypercapnia, the causes of origin are very diverse, divided into external and internal.
+Hypercapnia has a wide variety of causes, divided into external and internal.
 The first category is the increased content of carbon dioxide in the air - if a person is in such an environment for a long time, a pathological condition develops.
 This group includes:

-• some professional features are at risk for bakers, divers and steelworkers;
+• some professional characteristics - bakers, divers and steelworkers are at risk;

 • air pollution;